the-hypermedia-project/charter/hypermedia-elements.md

 There are several specs that allow for [link hints](http://tools.ietf.org/html/draft-nottingham-link-hint-00), which allows for providing information about the HTTP methods can be invoked on a URI.
 While this is providing a way to embed available actions, it does so by merely providing the HTTP methods, and does not provide a name for the relation types.

-### Action Transitions
+### Unsafe Transitions

-An action is a type of transition that SHOULD be considered unsafe.

-An action has the following:
+An unsafe transition is any transition that causes a resource change.
+These transitions should be considered mutable.
+An unsafe transition has the following:

 1. **Method** - this MUST be unsafe HTTP method for the transition, which include POST, PATCH, PUT, and DELETE
 2. **Request Types** - Media types in which the server can accept